sneakycrow/website/_drafts/2024-10-15-creating-a-queue-for-video-processing.md

 ### queue module

-This is the primary module for this article.
-We're going to define a trait that's our base queue, and then implement that trait into a `PostgresQueue`.
-By having the queue itself be a trait we could use different configurations, like if we moved to a different backend for managing the queue parts.

-Our queue needs to be able to push jobs, pull jobs, fails jobs, delete jobs, and clear the queue.
-All work together to manage the queue itself.

 Before we define the queue, which will hold jobs, we need to define what a `Job` is.
 A job should have a unique identifier and some kind of message with a payload to run it.
 For now, we only need a `ProcessRawVideo` payload, but we'll have this be a member of an enum representing all payloads called `Message`.

 Our specific message for processing a video will accept a `video_id` and a `path`.
-Presumably, the path itself
+The path should be a path to the raw video.
+We included our path as a column on our `videos` table, but including it here saves us a query.
+Then we can use the `video_id` to update the row after we're done processing.

 ```rust lib.rs
 /// The job to be processed, containing the message payload